Helperbird/website/src/pages/features/font-sizes.md

 url: features/font-sizes/
 ---

-Helperbird lets you change the font text size, font type, font color, and background color on a page.
-Sync across every browser.

-##  Tell me more about this feature

-Helperbirds' font size feature allows you to adjust the headers and paragraphs font sizes.
-Making it easier to adjust the web to your needs.
+## Summary
+Helperbird's Font Size feature allows users to easily increase or decrease the font size on any website, making it easy to customize their reading experience.

+This feature is perfect for users who have difficulty reading small text, users with visual difficulties, or users who prefer larger text.

+With this feature, users can adjust the font size to their preference, making it more comfortable and efficient to read the content of the website.

+## Benefits

+### Reading experience
+It allows users to easily increase or decrease the font size on any website, making it easy to customize their reading experience.

+### Accessibility
+It is perfect for users who have difficulty reading small text, users with visual difficulties, or users who prefer larger text.

+### Eliminate the need to zoom
+It eliminates the need to zoom in or out on the browser, saving time and increasing efficiency.

+### Reduce eye strain
+It can help to reduce eye strain and fatigue by making text more legible and comfortable to read.

 ## Features

-Change header font sizes.
+- Change header font sizes.

-Change paragraph font sizes.
+- Change paragraph font sizes.

+## Is this a Free Helperbird feature?
+It is a free feature.